Admitted International Student Resources

 International Student Orientation & ISS101

-In our International Student Orientation, we will review and highlight important F1 rules and guidelines to follow, tour campus and your classrooms, travel to department stores to get dorm room supplies, learn the expectations of professors, classrooms, and grading, review campus resources, and potentially take a trip to see local sites!
-More information will be sent to your Etown email address with dates and a schedule.
+In International Student Orientation, we will review and highlight important F1 visa rules and guidelines to follow, tour campus and your classrooms, travel to department stores to get dorm room supplies, learn the expectations of professors, classrooms, and grading, review campus resources, and potentially take a trip to see local sites!
+More information will be sent to your Etown email ad dress with dates and a schedule.

 All new international students to Etown will be placed in a one credit introductory class called International Student Seminar (ISS101) that meets twice a week for the first 12 weeks of the initial semester.
 This class is designed to extend focus on allowing new international students additional time to acclimate to campus, classes, culture, and other unique parts about life in the U.S. and in central Pennsylvania surrounded by their peers.

 Elizabethtown College understands that as a non-native English speaker, learning in another language can present unique challenges in your academic pursuits.
 To ensure that you have the best possible learning experience, the College offers Language Modification services to courses that may include extended time to submit tests and assignments, access to supplementary materials such as translation services, or other modifications that can help you succeed in your courses.